Sunbridge Wind Power Facility

 Respecting the Local Environment

-We also work with the Ministry of Environment and other regulatory agencies to ensure we meet all environmental requirements.
+The IPP will be responsible to engage with the Ministry of Environment and other regulatory agencies to ensure all environmental requirements are being met.

 Project Benefits